betianaminio/android_consuming_webservice_using_volley/README.md

-# android_consuming_webservice_using_volley
+# Consuming a webservice using volley
-Consuming a webservice in Android using Volley
+An example of consuming a webservice in android using Volley.